Fitbit Premium launched to help you get more out of your device – at a cost

 And that’s just the beginning, with Fitbit Premium additionally set to offer adaptive challenges and games, along with content from other brands, such as mindfulness exercises from Headspace.
 The service will also offer a wellness report which you can easily share with your doctor, personal trainer or nutritionist, if you so desire.

-Fitbit Premium is set to launch sometime in September and will cost £7.99 per month or £79.99 per year in the UK (with pricing for other regions still to be confirmed at the time of writing).
+Fitbit Premium is set to launch sometime in September and will cost $10/£7.99 per month or $80/£79.99 per year (with pricing for other regions still to be confirmed at the time of writing).
 So it’s not especially cheap, but it’s still a whole lot more affordable than most gyms.

 - See what we think of the Fitbit Charge 3